Risk-Sensitive Model Predictive Control: Abstract

 \section{Abstract}

-We present heuristic policies and performance bounds for risk-sensitive convex stochastic control that generalize linear-exponential-quadratic regulator (LEQR) theory.
-Our heuristic policy extends standard, risk-neutral model predictive control (MPC): instead of ignoring uncertain noise terms, as in MPC, our heuristic policy assumes these noise terms turns out either favorably or unfavorably, depending on a risk aversion parameter.
+We present a heuristic policy and performance bound for risk-sensitive convex stochastic control that generalizes linear-exponential-quadratic regulator (LEQR) theory.
+Our heuristic policy extends standard, risk-neutral model predictive control (MPC); however, instead of ignoring uncertain noise terms, our policy assumes these noise terms turns out either favorably or unfavorably, depending on a risk aversion parameter.
 In the risk-seeking case, this modified planning problem is convex.
 In the risk-averse case, it requires minimizing a difference of convex functions, which is done (approximately) using the convex--concave procedure.
 In both cases, we obtain a lower bound on the optimal cost as a by-product of solving the planning problem.
-We give a numerical example of controlling a battery to power an uncertain load, and show that risk-averse MPC reduces the risk of a very bad outcome (as compared with standard, risk-neutral MPC) with negligible impact on the the average performance.
+We give a numerical example of controlling a battery to power an uncertain load, and show that our policy reduces the risk of a very bad outcome (as compared with standard certainty equivalent control) with negligible impact on the the average performance.

 \ifelsevier

 \fi